Lake Ontario National Marine Sanctuary: Designation history

 TOP: A public meeting about the proposed sanctuary in Fair Haven, New York, on June 10, 2019.
 ABOVE: The Sanctuary Advisory Council poses with a map of the new sanctuary.

 NOAA received 65 written comments, most of them in support of the designation of the proposed sanctuary.
 However, the commercial shipping community and several United States Government agencies expressed safety concerns about including a portion of the St. Lawrence River in the proposed sanctuary.

 In October 2022, the NOAA survey ship conducted a hydrographic survey of 274 sqnmi of Lake Ontario proposed for inclusion in the sanctuary.
 The survey, which had a particular focus on locating the wreck of Washington, lasted seven days and included the deepest point in Lake Ontario at a depth of 244 m.

 NOAA published a notice of proposed rulemaking on January 19, 2023, with sanctuary boundaries which excluded the waters of the St. Lawrence River.
 A period for public input on the proposed rulemaking followed and concluded on March 23, 2023.
 NOAA received 95 written comments, most of them again in support of the proposed sanctuary.
 Based on public comments on the draft environmental impact statement, draft management plan, and proposed regulations, and after consultation with representatives of U.S. Government and New York state government agencies and indigenous nations and tribes, NOAA developed the final environmental impact statement, final management plan, and final rule.
 It published the final environmental impact statement on April 19, 2024.

 On June 5, 2024, NOAA announced that it would designate the sanctuary, and it published the final rulemaking on June 6, 2024.
 After a mandatory wait for 45 days of continuous session of the United States Congress, beginning on the date the final rule was published, NOAA designated the sanctuary on September 6, 2024.

+Exploration

+In April 2026, NOAAS Thomas Jefferson entered the St. Lawrence Seaway bound for her first deployment to the Great Lakes since 2022.
+Plans called for her to spend the summer of 2026 mapping the waters of western and central Lake Erie and eastern Lake Ontario to improve navigation safety and conducting surveys within the Lake Ontario National Marine Sanctuary to identify critical habitats.
+Her operations are to include the use of a DriX uncrewed surface vehicle to accelerate her mapping work in Lake Ontario off Oswego, New York.